nasa/progpy/sphinx-config/prog_models_guide.rst

     </div>

-where :math:`x(t)` is :term:`state`, at time :math:`t`, :math:`u(t)` is :term:input at time :math:`t`, :math:`dt` is the stepsize, and :math:`\Theta` are the model :term:`parameters`.
+where :math:`x(t)` is :term:`state`, at time :math:`t`, :math:`u(t)` is :term:`input` at time :math:`t`, :math:`dt` is the stepsize, and :math:`\Theta` are the model :term:`parameters`.

-In a ProgPy model, this state transition can be represented one of two ways, either discrete and continuous, depending on the nature of state transition.
+In a ProgPy model, this state transition can be represented one of two ways, either discrete or continuous, depending on the nature of state transition.
 In the case of continuous models, state transition behavior is defined by defining the first derivative, using the :py:func:`prog_models.PrognosticsModel.dx` method.
 For discrete models, state transition behavior is defined using the :py:func:`prog_models.PrognosticsModel.next_state` method.
 The continuous state transition behavior is recommended, because defining the first derivative enables some approaches that rely on that information.

 .. image:: images/next_state.png